CVHub520/X-AnyLabeling/docs/en/custom_model.md

 # Model Loading

-X-AnyLabeling currently includes many built-in general-purpose models.
-For a detailed list, please refer to the [Model Zoo](../../docs/en/model_zoo.md).
+X-AnyLabeling includes a variety of built-in models.
+See the [Model Zoo](./model_zoo.md) for the complete list.

 > [!TIP]
 > If you need to deploy a model inference service via a remote server with multi-user collaboration support, please refer to [X-AnyLabeling-Server](https://github.com/CVHub520/X-AnyLabeling-Server).